 - Regeneration (delivering stem/progenitor cells to diseased tissues or organs to regenerate and restore tissue function).

 These approaches make regenerative medicine different from conventional therapies as latter treat symptoms; whereas regenerative approach works on the root cause of disease by replacing or regenerating cells or organs.
-For example, a person with type 1 diabetes suffers with impaired insulin production and requires daily insulin injections to keep blood sugar levels in control.
-Regenerative medicine treats this problem by regenerating the islets of langerhans, which make person capable to make insulin at its own.
-This would make person free of insulin injections and person will have a normal sugar metabolism.
+For example, a person with type 1 diabetes suffers with impaired hormonal production and requires daily insulin injections to keep blood sugar levels in control.
+Regenerative medicine treats this problem by regenerating the islets of langerhans, which make person capable to maintain level of glucose on its own.
+This would make person free of any supplemental injections and person will have a normal sugar metabolism.

 Stem cells- A key component in Regenerative medicine